 A Few Words In The End

 All in all, disinfecting an item that you dropped in the toilet can be a piece of cake when you have the necessary equipment and instructions.
-It is extremely important to disinfect anything that got in contact with all the bacteria that sits in your toilet.
+It is extremely important to disinfect anything that got into contact with all the bacteria that sits in your toilet.
 Depending on the size, durability, and sensitivity of the item, choose the method that suits your needs best and your item will be good as new in no time!